 These extraordinary places are under relentless pressure from threats ranging from inappropriate development, non-native and aggressive plants and animals, air and water pollution sometimes originating hundreds of miles away, critical and chronic funding shortfalls, and the impacts of climate change.
 With your involvement, NPCA works in the Mid-Atlantic region to ensure that our national parks are fully protected, fully funded, and cherished as local treasures as well as national jewels.

-To contact the Virginia program:
+To contact the Virginia & Chesapeake Programs:

 Pamela Goddard, Senior Manager, Chesapeake and Virginia Programs